hankertrix/SgSL-Sign-Bank/README.md

 Previously, before the [website][Website] was created, the sign bank was in the form of a downloadable HTML file which was created from an Org mode document.
-That has since been removed as the website is far easier to use.
+That has since been removed as the website is far easier to use and maintain.

 ## Sources and references